Phishing scams 101: How good are you at detecting a phishing attack?

 Phishing scams are disguised to trick you, but you can definitely train to be a master at detecting them.
-Live Cyberstrong with our #BSHARP guide and test yourself to see if you can stay ahead of the scammers
+Read this guide and test yourself to see if you can stay ahead of phishing scams.

 Cyberattacks are on the rise these days.
 The various “creative” scenarios that they present themselves in are also getting increasingly difficult to detect.
-One minute you’re answering an email that’s supposedly from mum, the next you’re frantically telling your bank that you did not, in fact, spend $10,000 on four flight tickets to Brazil.
+One minute you’re opening an email that’s supposedly from the government, the next you’re frantically telling your bank that you did not, in fact, spend $10,000 on some dodgy "financial product".

 1. Phishing attacks always slightly misspell malicious website names / addresses, so you can spot them easily if you’re careful.
 True or false?